-Since 1994, Ives Cogan designs frames that are identified with the elegance and distinction of the French taste.
+Launched in 1994, this line of eyewear by French designer Yves Cogan reflects his international vision and love of architecture and design.
 Frames made for men and women with technical precision but without giving up the pleasure of wearing elegance.

 The revolutionary characteristic of Eco or "Earth Conscious Optics" is that these frames are made of 95% recyclable material.
 Founded by the Italian designer Alessandro Lanaro in 2008, the responsible philosophy behind these frames includes not only how are they made, but also inviting customers to donate their unwanted frames to others in need.
 More than a statement, the Eco frames are a way of acting on behalf of the environment.